Gozkybrain/flyme-booking-ticket/README.md

 ## Aims and Objectives

 ### Aims
-The primary aim of this project is to create a simple and efficient flight booking system with tracking capabilities.
-The system allows users to add new shipments and track them using a unique tracking number.
+The primary aim of this project is to create a simple and efficient flight booking system with package tracking capabilities.
+The system allows users to add new shipments, book flight tickets, and track shipments using a unique tracking number with an interactive map.

 ### Objectives
-* User Authentication: Ensure that only authenticated users can add new shipments.
+* User Authentication: Ensure that only authenticated users can add new shipments and book flight tickets.
-* Shipment Tracking: Allow users to track their shipments using a unique tracking number.
+* Shipment Tracking: Allow users to track their shipments using a unique tracking number and visualize the route on an interactive map.
+* Flight Ticket Booking: Enable users to book flight tickets and manage their bookings.
-* Data Storage: Store shipment details securely in Firestore.
+* Data Storage: Store shipment and ticket details securely in Firestore.
 * User-Friendly Interface: Provide an intuitive and easy-to-use interface for users to interact with the system.
+* Interactive Map: Display the shipment's route and current location on a map for real-time tracking.

-## Future Upgrades
+## Functionalities
-* Enhanced Security: Implement more granular Firestore security rules to enhance data security.
-* User Profiles: Add user profiles to manage user-specific shipment data.
-* Payment Integration: Integrate a payment gateway for handling payments related to shipments.
-* Email Notifications: Send email notifications to users when their shipment status changes.
+### 1. Package Tracking
+* Tracking Number: Each shipment is assigned a unique tracking number for easy tracking.
+* Real-Time Tracking: Users can track the status of their shipments in real-time.
+* Route Visualization: The shipment's route is displayed on an interactive map, showing key locations such as origin, destination, and current location.
-* Shipment Status Updates: Implement a feature to update and track the status of shipments (e.g., In Transit, Delivered).
+* Status Updates: Users can see the current status of their shipment (e.g., In Transit, Delivered).

-* Multi-Language Support: Add support for multiple languages to cater to a global audience.
-* Advanced Search: Implement advanced search and filtering options for tracking shipments.
+### 2. Interactive Map
+* Map Integration: The system uses OpenLayers to display an interactive map for tracking shipments.
+* Route Display: The map shows the shipment's route, including all intermediate locations.
+* Current Location: The shipment's current location is highlighted on the map with a blinking marker.
+* Zoom and Pan: Users can zoom in/out and pan across the map for a detailed view.

+### 3. Flight Booking
+* Ticket Booking: Users can book flight tickets and receive a confirmation with a unique booking ID.
+* Ticket Management: Users can view, edit, or cancel their flight bookings.
+* Receipt Generation: Users can download their booking receipt as a PDF.

+### 4. User Authentication
+* Login/Signup: Users can create an account or log in to access the system.
+* Protected Routes: Only authenticated users can access the create booking and create tracking features.